ApolloTang/mynote--vim/contents/moving-around/word-vs-WORD/understanding-word-and-WORD/README.md

 sfdsafdaf
 ```

-#### Non-keyword group (red in the image)

-A non-keyword group is a sequence of "special characters":
+A **non-keyword group** is a sequence of "special characters," for example:

 ```
 #$$%^